edeforas/BeeDNN/README.md

 Implemented so far:
 - dense layer, with or without bias
 - dropout layer, gaussian noise layer
-- global gain layer (WIP)
+- global gain layer , global bias layer
-- pool averaging 1D layer
+- pool averaging 1D layer (WIP)
 - softmax layer
 - layers and activations are decoupled, can be in any orders
 - mini batch learn, SGD learn, batch learn